awsdocs/aws-codestar-user-guide/doc_source/alexa-tutorial.md

    1. Configure the AWS CLI with your IAM user access key and secret key\.
 For information, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)\.

    1. Clone the project's CodeCommit repository onto your local workstation\.
-For more information, see [Connect to an AWS CodeCommit Repository](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-connect.html)\.
+For more information, see [Connect to a CodeCommit Repository](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-connect.html)\.

 ## Next Steps<a name="alexa-tutorial-next"></a>